Instant Pot hard boiled eggs are easy to make using the 5-5-5 method in an Instant Pot. Get perfectly peeled eggs every time.

 You will need to turn the release valve to venting to release any remaining steam out.

 Once the 5 minute natural release time is over remove the lid from your IP.
 Remove eggs and place them into an ice water bath for another 5 minutes.

 I recommend using kitchen tongs to remove the eggs from the trivet, they get very warm.

 After the 5 minutes in the ice water bath, you may peel your eggs and enjoy.

 Here is a little video I have on my Youtube channel to show you how I do the 5-5-5 method.

-This recipe is the perfect start to making these deviled eggs.
+This recipe for Instant Pot hard-boiled eggs is the perfect start to making these deviled eggs.